transdigiware/blockchain/howto/ibp-console-manage.md

 2. Above the cluster overview screen, click **Kubernetes Dashboard**.
 3. Inside the Kubernetes dashboard, use the left navigation **Namespace** drop-down list to change to the namespace for your {{site.data.keyword.blockchainfull_notm}} Platform service instance that you discovered above.
 4. On the left navigation, click **Pods** to view the list of node pods that you have deployed.
 5. Click on a pod.
-Then click **Logs** on the top menu to open the logs of your node.
+Then click the **View logs** icon on the top menu to open the logs of your node.
 Above the logs, you can use the drop-down menu after **Logs from** to view the logs from the different containers within the pod.
 For example, your peer and the state database (CouchDB for example) run in different containers and generate different logs.

 #### Viewing nodes logs on a Red Hat OpenShift 4.x cluster
 {: #ibp-console-manage-console-node-logs-ocp43}